 If you’ve had a dizzy spell in the past, your odds of having a problem again are increased.

 The most serious complication with dizziness is falling.
-It may also be unsafe for you to drive or perform other tasks.
-If your dizziness is caused by an underlying health problem, you may face other problems if that condition goes untreated.
+It may also be unsafe for you to drive or do other tasks.
+If your dizziness is caused by another health problem, you may face other problems if that condition goes untreated.